wp-plugins/ewww-image-optimizer/readme.txt

 * added: remote images on Azure Storage can be fetched when using Windows Azure Storage for WordPress
 * added: (re)upload to Dreamspeed after optimization
 * changed: nextcellent thumbs are optimized on creation, no need to manually optimize after upload
+* fixed: errant tool warnings for cloud users in nextgen and flagallery

 = 2.4.7 =
 * fixed: defer nextgen loading until 'init' to prevent activation/upgrade problems